pieaerts/pieaerts/_workshops/masterclass.md

 ### Price?

-The price of the masterclass is € 179,- per person .
+The price of the masterclass is € 250,- per person .
 As soon as your subscription is approved, you will be send a payment link.
 Your seat is secured after paying the full amount.&nbsp;

 ### Cancellation policy

 If you cancel and the masterclass can be filled anyway after your cancellation, we will refund you the full amount you have paid.
 If you cancel and the masterclass does not fill, then you will be refunded according to the following schedule:

-* Cancellation before August 1, 2019: 75% refund
+* Cancellation before October 1, 2019: 75% refund
-* Cancellation before August 20, 2019: 50% refund
+* Cancellation before October 15, 2019: 50% refund
-* Cancellation after August 27, 2019: no refund
+* Cancellation after November 1, 2019: no refund

-Come join me on September 7, 2019, talking travel, life, photography and many other things\!
+Come join me on November 10, 2019, talking travel, life, photography and many other things\!

 ### The photographer